tanmay-starslab/URSSI_2025Aug_first_PR_starslab/prs_and_reviewing.md

 ### License
-Developed for Scipy 2023--2025 by Brigitta Sipőcz &copy; licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
+Developed by Brigitta Sipőcz &copy; licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

 Based on earlier versions for
-Scipy Sprints by Jonathan Rocher BSD and multiple iterations of the AstroHackWeek ad GRITS workshops.
+Scipy Sprints by Jonathan Rocher BSD and multiple iterations of workshops and Scipy Sprint onboarding sessions.